willymcallister/willymcallister.github.io/_articles/capacitor-iv-equation-in-action.md

 ### After the pulse

 This part is rather interesting if you haven't thought about it before.
-After the pulse the current falls to $0$, so that means charge stops accumulating on the capacitor.
-Since no charge is moving, we should expect the voltage not to change.
-We can see how the math represents this by writing the capacitor equation at starting time $t=3\,\text{ms}$.
+After the pulse the current falls to $0$.
+That means charge stops accumulating on the capacitor.
+Since no charge is moving, we should expect the voltage to stay the same.

+We can see how the math captures this by writing the capacitor equation at starting time $t=3\,\text{ms}$.
 We plug in the starting voltage at that time, $v_{3\,\text{ms}} = 6 \,\text V$.

 $\displaystyle v(T) = \dfrac1{\text C}\, \int_{\,3\,\text{ms}}^{\,T} 0\,dt + 6$